- Chiropractic adjustments are meant to quickly push a joint or vertebrate back into place.

 - Analyze your range of motion by checking reflexes and moving your joints.

 Once the chiropractor has identified the areas that need adjusting they will then use their hands, or a small handheld tool, to place a quick and sudden amount of pressure on the affected area.
-The force is intended to push the joint through its full range of motion and realign the bones, says Alex Tauberg, DC, a primary spine practitioner with Tauberg Chiropractic and Rehabilitation.
+The force is intended to push the joint through its full range of motion, says Alex Tauberg, DC, a primary spine practitioner with Tauberg Chiropractic and Rehabilitation.

 The procedure itself is usually not painful, but can cause a cracking sound or sensation as your bones move back into place.
 How soon you’ll notice benefits after an adjustment depends on individual factors, but as many as 60% of patients feel relief after their first visit, while 30% may need two or three adjustments.